testalorenzo/testalorenzo.github.io/_pages/about.md

 **UPDATE [2022/08/26]:** Our Climate Repository Project has a new dashboard to navigate through the available data.
 [You can find it here!](https://climaterepo.streamlitapp.com/)

 **UPDATE [2022/07/22]:** I graduated in *Data Science* from the University of Pisa, with a thesis on feature selection and estimation in sparse function-on-function regression settings!

-**UPDATE [2022/06/27]:** Our paper on the analysis of venture capital investments with tools from network science and functional data analysis has been published on Applied Network Science.
-[Check it out!](https://doi.org/10.1007/s41109-022-00482-y)